100mslive/web-sdks/packages/hms-video-store/README.md

 # 100ms Reactive Store

-This is an add on to the core sdk provided by 100ms.
+This is an addon to the core sdk provided by 100ms.
 It abstracts away the intricacies of data management and provides a flux based reactive data store where data flows in only one direction.